Pakistan Idol: Season 1

 The first season of Pakistan Idol mark its debut on 6 December 2013 on Geo Network.
 It was hosted by Mohib Mirza.

 Initial auditions for the first season of Pakistan Idol started on 19 September 2013 and continued until 25 October 2013, and were finally broadcast on Geo TV on 6 December 2013.
 Auditions were organised in various cities throughout Pakistan including urban centres like Islamabad and Karachi, and areas as far flung as Hunza Valley, Swat, Nawabshah and Naushahro Feroze.
 However, when the show was eventually broadcast, only the auditions organised in major cities were features in the episodes.
 The auditions featured in the episodes include The Centaurus Mall in Islamabad, Faisalabad, Lahore, Multan, Sukkur, Hyderabad and finally Karachi.
 At the end of the initial auditions, 86 contestants were selected to proceed to the second phase of the selection process and were given a "golden ticket" to perform in Karachi.
 Later o they were directly cut to 45 and then they have to pass three major theatre rounds, furthermore judges narrows the contestants down to final 24, for the semi-finals, with 13 going to finals.
 Initially 12 were planned for finals, but later on one wild card show swiped by Kashif Ali.
 Two of the favourites Kashif Ali and Waqas Ali was eliminated in the beginning and middle of the shows, resulting in criticism by viewers and allegations about the voting system.

 The final show down was between Muhammad Shoaib one of the favourites and Zamad Baig.
 Both were not expected as the show final finalists but Shoaib was heavily voted by the audience throughout the show, though the performance graph of Shoaib had been very queer but he manages to secure seat in finals.
 Zammad throughout impressed the judges and audience by his Sufi's genre songs, and eventually won the crown on 27 April 2014.

 The coronation song of Zamad will be announced soon, he has signed a contract with Geo Television as a winning prize but released date is not confirmed yet.
+At the last moment judges decided to introduce a wild card entry named Ashraf Ali.
+Hence he was the 9th contestant among Top 8 Contestants.